-Remember.
-If you would like other ideas order my new book, “The Best of One Tank Trips” It’s available in major bookstores, or yu can order it from the publisher and get an autographed copy on this front page.
+Remember, if you would like other ideas for trips this summer, my new book, “The Best of One Tank Trips” is now available on line,in stores and even here on this website.

 Our Classic One Tank Trip this week goes back about twenty years to perhaps one of the neatest places we ever visited.
 The Selkirk-Salmon River Lighthouse on Lake Ontario in Western New York State.
 The amazing thing is that it is, in 2017, still a working lighthouse and you can spend the night in the lighthouse keeper;s quarters down below the light.
 If that is booked, they also offer two cottages on the lakefront.
 Just go to their link for current prices and how to reserve your rooms. http://www.salmonriverlighthousemarina.com/lighthouse.html

 In Oregon, (That is Ohio, not the state), near Toledo, is one of the most fascinating B & B’s that I encountered over the years and I am happy to say it is still going strong.
 Located not far from the Lake Erie Islands and from downtown Toledo, the owners combined their love of passenger-carrying model steam trains with their desire to operate a bed and breakfast.
 It’s a lot of fun and a great place to stay.
 Take a look.

 Don’t forget you can find other interesting places in my new book, “The Best of One Tank Trips”.
 You can purchase it in most major bookstores, or order a signed copy right here on this page.

 This weeks Classic One Tank Trip takes us to Western New York to the American Kazoo Factory, the last known maker of metal kazoos.

 A unique American born musical instrument.
 The factory is still there and you can see how they make kazoos.